nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 ## [The interior decorator](#the-interior-decorator)

-State methods depend on more lexical information than a bound `this` by itself can provide.
+As we’ve demonstrated, state methods may depend on more lexical information than a bound `this` by itself can provide.
 To deal with this confined space, a number of alternatives might be easily proposed, but just as easily dismissed:

 * A special context object could hold property references to the necessary dynamic and lexical references; however, a new object would have to be created for each invocation, which has the potential to become prohibitively expensive.